iningwei/UnityTexturePackerTool/README.md

 ## Steps

-step1: down load unity's package:TexturePacker Importer to your project step2：what you should know
+Step1: Download unity's FREE package:[TexturePacker Importer](https://assetstore.unity.com/packages/tools/sprite-management/texturepacker-importer-16641) to your project.

+Step2：What you should know

-- pics will be packed to atlas should be put under folder ``Assets/Images/icon``
+- Pics will be packed to atlas should be put under folder ``Assets/Images/icon``

-- if you want set sprite's border,you should download ``2D Sprite`` by PackageManager,then you can editor your origin sprite.
+- If you want set sprite's border,you should download ``2D Sprite`` by PackageManager,then you can editor your origin sprite.

-- atlas packed by TexturePacker was under folder ``Assets/SheetsByTP``, but it can not be used by Unity directly
+- Atlas packed by TexturePacker was under folder ``Assets/SheetsByTP``, but it can not be used by Unity directly

 - The final can be used atlas was under folder "TexturePacker/icon"

-step3：this project provide auto tool to gen atlas,you can do by two operations from unity's menu area.
+Step3：This project provide auto tool to gen atlas,you can do by two operations from unity's menu area.

 - Tools/SpritesPacker/CommandTool
 - Tools/SpritesPacker/TexturePacker